Pittston, Pennsylvania: Mining disasters

-Anthracite coal mining remained a major industry in the Greater Pittston region until the Knox Mine Disaster.
+Anthracite coal mining remained a major industry in the Greater Pittston region until the Knox Mine disaster.
 It essentially killed the industry in Northeastern Pennsylvania.
 On January 22, 1959, the ice-laden Susquehanna River broke through the roof of the River Slope Mine of the Knox Coal Company in nearby Port Griffith (in Jenkins Township).
 This allowed for billions of gallons of river water to flood the interconnected mines.
 It took three days to plug the hole in the riverbed, which was done by dumping large railroad cars, smaller mine cars, culm, and other debris into the whirlpool formed by the water draining into the mine.

 Sixty-nine miners escaped; twelve miners died and their bodies were never recovered.
-The heroic efforts of one miner, Myron Thomas of Taylor, led twenty-six miners to safety.
+The heroic efforts of one miner, Myron Thomas of Taylor, led 26 miners to safety.
 Another group of six men was led by Pacifico "Joe" Stella of Pittston.
-Amedeo Pancotti was part of the second group, and for his remarkable climb out of the Eagle Air Shaft (the only exit available) to the surface, he was awarded the Carnegie Medal for Heroism from the Carnegie Hero Fund Commission.
+Amedeo Pancotti was part of the second group, and for his remarkable climb out of the Eagle Air Shaft to the surface; he was later awarded the Carnegie Medal for Heroism from the Carnegie Hero Fund Commission.

 At 5:15 pm on November 27, 1942, the cave-in of an anthracite mine, that had not been operated since 1868, caused the earth of a half square mile of Pittston to crack and subside.

 The largest crack was "...five feet wide, 150 feet long and so deep the bottom was not visible.
 Two hundred homes were twisted, cracked or sprung from their foundations.
 Sidewalks were torn up and gas and water mains snapped in several places.
 Water cascaded through the streets and flooded cellars."

 "Since 1942 the Pennsylvania DEP [Department of Environmental Protection] and its predecessor, Pennsylvania Department of Environmental Resources (PADER), as well as the U.S. Department of the Interior/Office of Surface Mining, Reclamation and Enforcement (OSM), have investigated 149 mine-related subsidence events in the city."